OnceYT/dpy-paginator/README.md

 </details>

-Some of it's features include -
+Some of it's features include:
 - Easy to use.
 - Supports both ephemeral and non-ephemeral responses.
 - Buttons are enabled/disabled automatically depending on the current page number, number of embeds provided or at timeout.